 Although urban legend and popular songs claim otherwise, there are no bodies buried in Hoover Dam.
 The dog is the only body buried AT Hoover Dam.
 Actually, his grave is just alongside the dam that he loved so much.
 Not far from the visitor center entrance.

-The dog’s final resting spot was completed with a plaque honoring his importance to the men.
+The dog’s final resting spot was completed with a plaque honoring and explaining his importance to the men who worked alongside him.
 That little plaque paying homage to the dog that brought so many people happiness went without one complaint for almost 40 years.
 Not One!
 Not until the 1980’s when a Wisconsin socialist named Clarence Kailin with apparently too much time on his hands, started a letter-writing campaign to get the plaque honoring the dog removed.
 Claiming the Dog’s name was racist.

 So what could get this lonely, angry old white man from Wisconsin so riled up?
 This one line:

 Unfortunately, the Bureau of Reclamation, the government agency overseeing the Dam project, not wanting to cause too many waves sided with the angry old man over some very loud objections from the Dam workers as well as city and civic leaders from Boulder City.
 Those opposed to the removal of Nig’s headstone stated that in removing the plaque, they are ignoring the historical context of the name as well as the dog’s meaning to the project.
 As proper as that reasoning was, common sense lost out to Political Correctness.

 A short time later, after several groups stepped forward, a new plaque was mounted over his grave, telling the story of the dog.
 Sadly, without his name being mentioned.